vpenso/scripts/docs/code/rust/vars.md

   |         ^ consider giving `x` a type
 ```

-Then it is necessary to define the data type with the declaration.
+If data type inference is not possible, then it is **required to define
+the data type** with the declaration.

 ```rust
 fn main() {